 6. Lamb is boring

 NOT TRUE!
-You only need to take a quick peek at the gorgeous recipes on the Tasty Easy Lamb website to know that this is certainly not true!
+You only need to take a quick peek at my lamb recipe collection to know that this is certainly not true!
 Lamb is a fantastically versatile meat that pairs well with many flavours from around the globe.
 Lamb is wonderful in a curry, such as this tasty Lamb Rogan Josh, but is equally at home with Mediterranean flavours, for example in this delicious Greek-Style Lamb Traybake and is completely delicious in Middle Eastern cuisine too – such as this fab Lamb and Apricot Tagine.

 7. Lamb is unhealthy

 NOT TRUE!
 Lamb is a rich source of protein, as well as providing seven vitamins and minerals, such as zinc and B vitamins, that contribute towards good health and wellbeing.